Esri/jsapi-resources/3.x/typescript/README.md

 The [arcgis-js-api.d.ts](arcgis-js-api.d.ts) file provides type definitions for ArcGIS API for JavaScript.

+The [typings][10] tool may be used to install this using the command:
+`typings install --ambient github:Esri/jsapi-resources/3.x/typescript/arcgis-js-api.d.ts`

 A copy of this file is also available at [DefinitelyTyped][1] and [NuGet][2].

 ## Requirements